 Conversely, the IRS is able to garnish your wages without a court order on federal taxes owed, but will first send you a written notice outlining the proposed garnishment of your wages.

-Moreover, many states like California have banned debt collection altogether, and others have passed laws to protect stimulus checks from garnishment.
+Moreover, many states like California banned debt collection altogether, and others passed laws to protect stimulus checks from garnishment.

 The good news is that some income sources cannot be garnished to pay creditors you owe money to or to the IRS.
 What income cannot be garnished?
 Here are some sources:

 - Most pensions